[Copilot Studio] Tried Templates, Autonomous Triggers, and Multi-Agent: From Design to Operation Verification

 Source: Event trigger overview | Microsoft Learn

-In this article, we will confirm the types of triggers and their settings, but will not demonstrate autonomous execution, as it requires publishing.
+In this article, I'll cover checking the types of triggers and their settings, but won't demonstrate autonomous execution since that involves publishing.

-There are also two prerequisites to keep in mind.
+There are also two important prerequisites to keep in mind.

-• Impact on billing: Enabling event triggers can affect billing (Copilot Credits) calculations.
-In particular, schedule triggers use more resources the shorter the interval, so care is needed when setting the frequency.
+- Impact on billing: Enabling event triggers can affect billing (Copilot Credits) calculations.
+Schedule triggers in particular use more resources the shorter the interval, so be careful with frequency settings.

 This feature is only available for agents with generative orchestration turned on.